-Interviews with multiple staff verified that there are numerous ways to make PREA complaints by both staff and inmates, including the use of the inmate phone system, anonymous letters, as well as third party reporting by family and friends.
+Interviews with multiple staff verified that there are numerous ways to make PREA complaints by both staff and probationers, including the use of the probationer phone system, anonymous letters, as well as third party reporting by family and friends.
 The auditor reviewed investigative files for 4 allegations of sexual misconduct within the last year.
 Most of the allegations were reported directly to facility staff, however there were a variety of methods used.
 Staff also understood they could report information privately themselves through a supervisor or use of the reporting hotline.

-During inmate interviews, they were able to articulate the different reporting mechanisms such as reporting to staff in writing or directly speaking with them, contacting a supervisor, calling "#55", or telling a family member.
-Random inmate interviews revealed that they feel that the staff at ACCAP would take any report seriously and act immediately, regardless of the source of the information.
+During probationer interviews, they were able to articulate the different reporting mechanisms such as reporting to staff in writing or directly speaking with them, contacting a supervisor, calling "#55", or telling a family member.
+Random probationer interviews revealed that they feel that the staff at BCCAP would take any report seriously and act immediately, regardless of the source of the information.

-(a) VADOC policy #038.3 Prison Rape Elimination Act (PREA) states:
+- 1. Observations during on-site review of physical plant - (a) VADOC policy #038.3 Prison Rape Elimination Act (PREA) states:

-Inmates and CCAP probationers/parolees can report sexual abuse and sexual harassment, inmate and CCAP probationer/parolee retaliation for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents to any staff member including chaplains, medical, mental health or counseling staff, security staff, or administrators.
+"Probationers can report sexual abuse and sexual harassment, probationer and CCAP probationer/parolee retaliation for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents to any staff member including chaplains, medical, mental health or counseling staff, security staff, or administrators.
 (5-ACI-3D-15, §115.51[a], §115.251[a])

-- 1. Any inmate or CCAP probationer/parolee who is sexually assaulted should immediately notify staff that the sexual assault occurred. - 2.
-Any inmate or CCAP probationer/parolee who observes, is involved in, or has any knowledge or suspicion of a sexual assault or an unauthorized relationship should immediately notify staff. - 3.
-Inmates and CCAP probationers/parolees will not be required to report sexual assault to the immediate point-of-contact line officer only; an inmate or CCAP probationer/parolee may report a sexual assault to any staff member using any available method to include: (§115.51[a], §115.251[a]) - i.
-Verbally in person to a staff member or through another third party who can assist the inmate or CCAP probationer/parolee in filing requests for administrative remedies - ii.
-Verbally through the inmate and CCAP probationer/parolee telephone system sexual assault hotline number #55 - iii.
-Written using a Facility Request 801_F3 or other type of written document; see Operating Procedure 801.6, Inmate and CCAP Probationer/ Parolee Services. - 1.
-Inmates can submit a written report through the Offender Grievance Procedure using the Written Complaint 866_F3, Regular Grievance 866_F1, or Emergency Grievance 866_F4; see Operating Procedure 866.1, Offender Grievance Procedure. - 2.
-CCAP probationers/parolees can submit a written report through the complaint process; see Offender Complaints, Community Corrections. - (b) The VADOC has an MOU with Action Alliance to operate a statewide hotline (#55) accessible to all residents and inmates in VADOC facilities.
-Residents at ACCAP are informed of how to access the hotline.
+- a.
+Any probationers who is sexually assaulted should immediately notify staff that the sexual assault occurred. - b.
+Any probationers who observes, is involved in, or has any knowledge or suspicion of a sexual assault or an unauthorized relationship should immediately notify staff. - c.
+Probationers will not be required to report sexual assault to the immediate point-of-contact line officer only; an probationer or CCAP probationer/parolee may report a sexual assault to any staff member using any available method to include: (§115.51[a], §115.251[a]) - i.
+Verbally in person to a staff member or through another third party who can assist the probationer or CCAP probationer/parolee in filing requests for administrative remedies - ii.
+Verbally through the probationer and CCAP probationer/parolee telephone system sexual assault hotline number #55 - iii.
+Written using a Facility Request 801\F3 or other type of written document; see Operating Procedure 801.6, Probationer and CCAP Probationer/Parolee Services. - (a) Probationers can submit a written report through the Offender Grievance Procedure using the Written Complaint 866\F3, Regular Grievance 866\F1, or Emergency Grievance 866\F4; see Operating Procedure 866.1, Offender Grievance Procedure.

+- (b) Probationers can submit a written report through the complaint process; see Offender Complaints, Community Corrections. - (b) The VADOC has an MOU with Action Alliance to operate a state-wide hotline (#55) accessible to all residents and probationers in VADOC facilities.
+Residents at BCCAP are informed of how to access the hotline.
 When the hotline is called the resident is given two option.
-Option #1 is for reporting and option #2 for counseling services.
+Option #1 is for reporting and option #2 for counseling services."

 During the onsite audit the hotline was tested by the auditor.
 The hotline was called from "B" pod using a phone accessible to residents.
-Following the phone test, the auditor was provided a copy of the email notification that was received by the Regional PREA Coordinator regarding the hotline call.
-Additionally, residents can write a request or note directly to the Superintendent and place it in the locked Superintendent Box just outside the dorms.
-The Superintendent indicated that he is the only one who has access to the box.
+Following the phone test, the auditor was provided a copy of the email notification that was received by the Regional PREA/ADA Analyst Coordinator regarding the hotline call.
+Additionally, residents can write a request or note directly to the Superintendent and place it in the locked box just outside the dorms.